 The hotel pool is only 15 metres long, but it makes up for its lack of length in exuberant views of the Melbourne city skyline.
 The Langham is situated at Southbank within easy walking distance to all the central Melbourne attractions.

 The Adelphi Hotel

-Winning prizes as Melbourne’s best boutique hotel, this city centre icon has a terrific rooftop pool deck with a glass bottomed pool which juts out over Flinders Lane.
-The pool is now only 15 metres in length so not really a lap pool any more but a lovely place to sit with drinks and to soak up the atmosphere.
+Winning prizes as Melbourne’s best boutique hotel, this city centre icon has a terrific rooftop deck with a glass bottomed pool that juts out over Flinders Lane.
+The pool is only 15 metres in length, so not great for laps but a lovely place to sit with drinks and to soak up the atmosphere.

 Address: 187 Flinders lane, Melbourne 3000

 St Kilda Beach

 Not the world’s most beautiful beach, but great for getting to quickly from town.
 There are also plenty of other attractions close by and delightful cafes and restaurants all along the promenade.

 Getting there: Trams Route 16, 96 and 12 stop at St Kilda and the beach is just a short walk away.

 The calm waters of Elwood Beach make it great for swimming, and sometimes there’s enough surf for some boogie boarding.
 There’s the Bayside Trail bike and running track if you fancy a walk or cycle, plus cafes a’plenty.

 Getting there: Elwood Beach is 9km from the city centre.
 Sadly there’s no direct tram to Elwood Beach, so a journey by public transport requires a combination of bus, tram and/or train.
 Check the Public Transport Victoria Route planner here.